harrisj/nicar-sinatra/README.md

 * The `/` index page will display a list of all accidents on one page
 * The `/show/:id` gives a detailed view of a specific accident

+You can run this application by typing `ruby lesson_three.rb` and visiting [http://localhost:4567/](http://localhost:4567)

 Let's look also at [views/index.erb](views/index.erb) which will render the index page.
 I've taken the liberty of writing this HTML out for you.
 But I wanted you to notice a few interesting things: